nickbrandt/GitLab/doc/development/api_graphql_styleguide.md

 Fields that use the [`feature_flag` property](#feature_flag-property) and the flag is disabled by default are exempt from the deprecation process, and can be removed at any time without notice.

-See the [deprecating fields and enum values](#deprecating-fields-arguments-and-enum-values) section for how to deprecate items.
+See the [deprecating fields, arguments, and enum values](#deprecating-fields-arguments-and-enum-values) section for how to deprecate items.

 ## Global IDs